NavigationContentFooter

 user_allow_other

-4. Mount the bucket in the local filesystem.
+4. Mount the bucket in the local file system.

 s3fs plexmediaserver /mnt/media -o allow_other -o umask=0002 -o passwd_file=${HOME}/.passwd-s3fs -o url=https://s3.nl-ams.scw.cloud